-8. Backwards compatibility
+10. Backwards compatibility

-Any clients following the approach specified in [RFC5545] are expected to ignore any properties, parameters or components they don't recognize.
+Any clients following the approach specified in [RFC5545] are expected to ignore any properties or parameters they don't recognize.

 For such clients the series appears to be an unconnected set of components.
 They all have their own unique UIDS.
 If the client updates an instance this should be identical in effect to an update carried out by a client aware of the new properties.